-As soon as you enter the Great Waterway region your sightseeing adventure begins.
+As soon as you enter the South Eastern Ontario region your sightseeing adventure begins.
 This is the land filled with lakes, rivers and bays.
 A place where islands are in abundance and wildlife is ready to share its space with you.
 Whether you wander the area on your own or take a guided tour, you’re sure to find something wonderful to see and do.

 Prince Edward County Wine Tours: Prince Edward County Wine Tours is the region’s specialist in offering the ultimate wine experience.
 They offer every consumer a variety of choices including a 5 star limousine service, passenger van, day trips, corporate packages as well as accommodation packages from over 30 local wineries.
 From novice to wine savvy they have an experience for you that will share rich history, how grapes grow, and discuss the world of wine while touring some of the best and most famous wineries in Prince Edward County.